How to manually install WordPress on a sub- or multiple domain

-Our WordPress AppInstaller is a quick and convenient way to install the latest version of WordPress to a hosting account, however, it can’t be used on a subdomain or multiple domain due to their hosting structure.
-Instead, this article will guide you in manually installing WordPress to sub-or multiple domains.
+Our WordPress AppInstaller is a quick and convenient way to install the latest version of WordPress to a hosting account, however there may be cases where you wish to manually install WordPress instead.

 Note: If you are installing WordPress on the main account (Basic – Master) please refer to the following guide: How to manually Install WordPress